 Keep in mind that a tenant with a low credit score may be considered high-risk for a property manager.
 In these cases, landlords may charge a higher security deposit to cover unpaid rent and other considerable damages.
 On the contrary, if the tenant has good credit, the landlord may charge standard amounts for the security deposit.

-Are Security Deposits the Same as Last Month's Rent?
+Security Deposits vs Last Month's Rent?

 Some lease agreements state that a security deposit may be used to pay last month's rent.
 In essence, a landlord may request their tenants their last month's rent upfront, meaning they may not use that money to cover normal wear and tear.
 On the other hand, if the landlord requests a security deposit payment, they may use it to cover these damages.